PacktPublishing/Practical-Deep-Learning-at-Scale-with-MLFlow/chapter03/README.md

-# Code for Chapter 3
+# Instructions for Chapter 3

+## Set up conda virtual environment dl_model by running:
+   1. conda create -n dl_model python==3.8.10
+   2. pip install -r requirements.txt
 ## Set up a local full-fledged MLflow tracking and registry server with MySQL as backend storage and MinIO as the artifact store
-#### The mlflow docker setup is based on `https://github.com/sachua/mlflow-docker-compose` with updates on latest versions of images of nginix and minio and python version to 3.8
+#### The mlflow docker setup is based on `https://github.com/sachua/mlflow-docker-compose` with updates on latest versions of images of nginix and minio and python version to 3.8.
+Also fixed bugs for creating buckets using minIO.
    1. Checkout the entire repo and switch to folder `chapter03/mlflow_docker_setup`
    2. Run `bash start_mlflow.sh` to start the mlflow server